nealsonS/eTA_LLM_Chatbot/lab5_p1/README.md

 Script Brief Overview:
 ### pdf_extraction.py
+	Please download the data and change the pdf_directory variable to the path of local data

 	Run this script to convert local pdf to text and extract useful information from the text.

 	Input: